-Where a player is diagnosed with concussion he should not be allowed to drive himself home but should (assuming hospitalisation is not indicated) be taken home by a responsible adult and where possible left in the care of a responsible adult.
+Where a player is diagnosed with concussion, he should not be allowed to drive himself home, but should (assuming hospitalisation is not indicated) be taken home by a responsible adult and left in the care of a responsible adult.

-The responsible adult should be given a head injury sheet (e.g. SCAT5 Concussion Injury Advice section) and advised to monitor the Player particularly over at least the next four hours.
-The responsible adult should also be advised of the warning signs and symptoms of deterioration and asked to contact emergency services should deterioration take place.
+The responsible adult should be given a head injury sheet (e.g. SCAT5 Concussion Injury Advice section) and advised to monitor the Player over at least the next four hours.
+The responsible adult should also be advised of the warning signs and symptoms of deteriorating head injury, which may indicate cerebral bleed, and advised in this event to contact emergency services.